Brochevarevarura: Release

-The official title logo was released on 31 December 2018, coinciding with the occasion of New Year's Eve.
+The official title logo was released on 31 December 2018, on New Year's Eve.
 On 15 March 2019, the team released the 1-minute video teaser, titled Visual Tale, which reveals the plot line and characters through caricatures.
 The film's first look poster which features Sree Vishnu, Rahul Ramakrishna and Priyadarshi Pullikonda, was released on 21 March 2019, coinciding with Holi.
 Another first look poster featuring Nivetha Thomas, was released on 30 March 2019.
 The official teaser was unveiled on 20 April 2019.
-The film's pre-release event was held at Hyderabad on 22 June 2019, featuring the presence of the cast and craw along with Ram Pothineni and Nara Rohith as the chief guests.
+The film's pre-release event was held in Hyderabad on 22 June 2019, with the cast and crew along with Ram Pothineni and Nara Rohit as the chief guests.
 The film released worldwide on 28 June 2019.